mpardo1/albopictus_invasion/README.md

         - Modelos: Ensemble completo (11 modelos)
         - Variables: Choose each variable and download each.

   .
 Comarcas shapefile: Shapefile containing the geometries for the comarcas in Spain from the Goverment of Spain.
-Download the file by clicking the blue coloured text "Archivo Shapefile de las Comarcas Agrarias de España (7,4 MB)"
+Download the file from https://www.mapa.gob.es/es/cartografia-y-sig/ide/descargas/agricultura by clicking the blue coloured text "Archivo Shapefile de las Comarcas Agrarias de España (7,4 MB)"
   .
 Population density Spain: csv files with population density at municipio level for Spain from 1996 to 2024.
 Download it from https://www.ine.es/dynt3/inebase/es/index.htm?padre=525 clicking on the text "(Descargar archivo comprimido con los ficheros excel municipales de cada año a nivel nacional)" unzip the directory (pobmun.zip) in the data directory with the same name.
   .
 Aedes albopictus detection data in Spain: csv file (File name: InvaMoSP_2004_2024.csv) with detection data for Aedes albopictus in Spain at municipio level.
 Website to download it: https://zenodo.org/records/15869763